grafana/azure-data-explorer-datasource/doc/on-behalf-of.md

     version: 1
 ```

+**note***: Private clouds (like "chinaazuremonitor" or "govazuremonitor") are unsupported with on-behalf-of authorization.
+They may, or may not work.

 **note***: It is not recommended to setup alerts when the data source is configured to use on-behalf-of authorization.
 This is because the alert rule will no longer work as soon as the user that created the rule is logged out from Grafana.